BRIAN CASTRIOTA

 ABOUT

-He completed graduate-level training in conservation at the Institute of Fine Arts of New York University (2014), he was a Samuel H. Kress Fellow in Time-Based Media Conservation at the Solomon R. Guggenheim Museum in New York (2014–2016), and he received a PhD in History of Art from the University of Glasgow (2019).
+Brian completed graduate-level training in conservation at the Institute of Fine Arts of New York University (2014) and he received a PhD in History of Art from the University of Glasgow (2019).
 As part of the Horizon 2020 Marie Skłowdoska-Curie ITN New Approaches in the Conservation of Contemporary Art (NACCA) his doctoral research examined notions of artwork identity and authenticity commonly invoked in conservation theory and practice.
 His publications have considered how ideas from post-structuralism and agential realism rework sedimented practices of conservation.
 His current research explores the potentials and practical applications of post-qualitative inquiry to the doings of conservation.